Thai Quinoa Crunch Salad Jars (V)

 Do not add dressing until you’re ready to eat!

 These salad jars take a little prep work and perhaps a few ingredients you don’t have on hand, but they’re 1000% worth it.
-Quinoa, edamame, and cashews all have a substantial amount of protein, so count on them to fill you up.
+Quinoa, edamame, and cashews all have a decent amount of protein, so count on them to fill you up.
+If you need a little #gains boost, this salad pairs great with shrimp or crispy tofu as well.

 thai quinoa crunch